Summary:

 Creating and maintaining a respectful relationship with tenants is a priority for landlords.
 Providing your renters with detailed documentation throughout the duration of their tenancy encourages a mutually beneficial relationship.

 Documentation can be used to welcome tenants, explain expectations upfront, and streamline communication.
-By promoting transparency, landlords start each tenant relationship off on the right foot.
+By promoting transparency, landlords start each tenant relationship off on the right foot and may help reduce tenant payment problems.

 What Forms and Documents Should a Landlord Keep on File

 While not exhaustive, this list of important landlord documentation is a great starting point.
-Regulations do vary by location, so always check laws applicable to your region.
+Regulations do vary by location, so always check your area’s local laws.

 1. Rental Application